You should have staked him.

 So easy.
 So very, very easy…

-(No more raw memories of Spike nuzzling through the fuzzy lips of your ruined sweater and into the raw slash in your arm in that poor old lady's basement as his get held you, the way his cold tongue slowly slid into the wound, introducing you to William the Bloody, cold, jagged mouth and all… No more memories of being slammed backwards onto the packed earth floor of that same basement with Spike on top of you, his weight grinding you into the dirt, forcing his way between your thighs… reminding you, reminding you, reminding you-)
+(No more raw memories of Spike nuzzling through the fuzzy lips of your ruined sweater and into the raw slash in your arm in that poor old lady's basement as his get held you, the way his cold tongue slowly slid into the wound, introducing you to William the Bloody, cold, jagged mouth and all… No more memories of being slammed backwards onto the packed earth floor of that same basement with Spike on top of you, grinding you into the dirt, forcing his way between your thighs… reminding you, reminding you, reminding you-)

 "No." you say firmly, shaking your head.
 Liar or victim, Spike's closest to the enemy – he may be able to tell you something should you ask the right questions.

-Spike's unnecessary breathing stills and he crouches submissively on the sidewalk looking up at you, face bleached pale by the sodium glare of the nearest street lamp, hands long and spidery as they tug absently at his colorless hair hair, his face, his clothes.
+Spike's unnecessary breathing stills and he crouches submissively on the sidewalk looking up at you, face bleached pale by the sodium glare of the nearest street lamp, hands long and spidery as they tug absently at his colorless hair, his face, his clothes.
 His eyes are the huge, round eyes of a lost child –the same child, if he is to be believed, disguised in man's clothing that strayed down the wrong London ally in 1880 - going with single bite from something you protect to something you stake.

 You find it hard, for a second, to remember that this was the same vicious man-boy who tried to rape you, who recently tried to feed from you from behind the blissfully blank face of a fallen angel.